Blue Lagoon Transfer And Golden Circle Tour Iceland

 Visit the famous Golden Circle and magical Blue Lagoon on this special day tour.

 This day is a combination of Iceland’s most famous sites, conveniently paired to allow you to experience more.
-See unique natural formations, such as geysers, waterfalls, lakes, lava fields, craters and more topped with an ultimate bathing experience in the warm waters of the Blue Lagoon at the end of the day.
+See unique natural formations, such as geysers, waterfalls, lakes, lava fields, craters and more topped with an ultimate bathing experience in the warm waters of the Blue Lagoon Transfer at the end of the day.

 Please note that admission ticket is NOT included and requires pre booking personally.

 Visit Thingvellir National Park, a historic landmark and the place where the Icelandic Commonwealth was founded.
 Take a chance to visit the best place on earth to view the North Atlantic Divergent Ridge.
 See eruptions of up to 20-meter high at Geysir geothermal area, made by Strokkur, which erupts every three to four minutes.
 Pass by the dormant Geysir and make a stop for lunch.